-Winter Admission: The information noted above will be sent to you in December.
+Winter Admission: The information noted above will be sent to you in November.

 We encourage you to get in touch with us by emailing us at email@example.com after you have accepted your offer of admission and as you prepare to come to Guelph.
 We want to get to know you and make the process as seamless as it can be.
 Email us, even if it is just to introduce yourself.